Bipasha-Garg/Data_System/docs/Report.md

 ## Contribution
 All of the teammates had equal weightage of work to do.
-- Bipasha did the macros and relations along with constructors.
+- Bipasha did the macros and relations along with constructors and buffer management
-- Tanish made the matrix class and the corresponding functions, and the individual functions
+- Tanish made the matrix class and the corresponding functions, and the individual functions along with documentation
-- Shivam did the documentation and also handled the buffer management.
+- Shivam did nothing